 How can this help me?
 EMDR Therapy can help with a wide variety of symptoms including anxiety, worry, fearfulness, and sadness.
 It can also help adults face the negative beliefs about themselves that are built on experiences throughout their life.
 EMDR can help adults who want to be the best version of themselves and can experience Performance Enhancement in different areas of their life.

-With my experience with EMDR Therapy, I have found that EMDR is a useful approach with younger, less verbal children.
+With our experience with EMDR Therapy, we have found that EMDR Therapy is a useful approach with younger, less verbal children.
 It can be administered therapeutically and can also seem like a game that is played between therapist and child.
 When children are having fun, they are probably more open to being in a therapist’s office.